 Patricia Loomis graduated from Cedar Crest College in Allentown, Pennsylvania in 1987.
 She earned the PhD degree from the University of Alabama at Birmingham in 1994.
-Following postdoctoral work at Northwestern University and the Chicago Medical School she was appointed Research Assistant Professor in the Department of Cellular and Molecular Pharmacology of the Chicago Medical School in 2006.
+Following postdoctoral work at Northwestern University and the Chicago Medical School she was appointed Research Assistant Professor of Cellular and Molecular Pharmacology at the Chicago Medical School in 2006.
 Patty also serves as director of Confocal Microscopy Laboratory and co-director of the Live Cell Imaging Facility.

 Although great strides have been made in the study of auditory hair cell stereocilia, the molecular mechanisms controlling the assembly and maintenance of this exquisite example of cytoarchitecture are poorly understood.
 The Espin family of proteins, which have been implicated in deafness and vestibular dysfunction in humans and mice, are an integral component of this actin cytoskeletal regulatory system.
 Encoded by a single gene (Espn), the Espins share a C-terminus that is necessary and sufficient for actin bundling activity.
 While the C-terminus bestows Espins with the classification of actin bundling proteins, the N-terminus, with its diverse functional domains generated by differential start site selection and alternative splicing, imparts upon Espins the recognition as multifunctional actin cytoskeletal regulatory proteins.
 Which factors are responsible for the regulation of isoform selection and the downstream significance with regard to isoform localization and the ensuing effects on the organization, dynamics and signaling capabilities of bound F-actin during the development and maturation of the inner ear are still unknown.
 To begin to understand how Espin gene expression is controlled at the level of RNA processing, I am testing the hypothesis that both regulatory sequences on the pre-mRNA and the trans-acting proteins which bind them act in concert to modulate splice site selection in both a mouse and zebra fish model system.